-IFRS 12, Disclosure of Interests in Other Entities was issued in May 2011 and is a new and comprehensive standard on disclosure requirements for all forms of interests in other entities, including subsidiaries, joint arrangements, associates and unconsolidated structured entities.
-IFRS 12 is effective for annual periods beginning on or after January 1, 2013, with earlier application permitted.
-The Company believes that there will be no impact on the company's financial statements from the adoption of this standard.
+IFRS 12 "Disclosure of Interests in Other Entities" outlines disclosure requirements for interests in subsidiaries, joint arrangements, associates and unconsolidated structured entities.
+These annual disclosure requirements became effective on January 1, 2013.
+There was no impact to Diamcor on adoption of this standard.